 The demand for library space is assessed using the provision benchmarks provided in the NSW State Library Guidelines (2016).
-For a district library (35,000 - 65,000 people), this is a benchmark of 42 sqm of library space for every 1,000 residents.
+For a district library (35,000-65,000 people), this is a benchmark of 42 sqm of library space for every 1,000 residents.

-- The incoming population will generate demand for 274sqm of community facility floor space and 144sqm of library floor space, contributing to cumulative demand for new facilities within the town centre. - The incoming population will also contribute to demand for cultural centres as well as arts and creative spaces that can be accommodated in a multipurpose community centre.
+- The incoming population will generate demand for 230sqm of community facility floor space and 121sqm of library floorspace space, contributing to cumulative demand for new facilities within the town centre. - The incoming population will also contribute to demand for cultural centres as well as arts and creative spaces that can be accommodated in a multipurpose community centre.

-- The site is a suitable location for community facilities or spaces given its civic location and proximity to Leppington Station.
-A community/civic centre north of the Leppington Station is however earmarked in the Councils' Planning Proposal and ILP, which could service the needs of the incoming population.
-Consultation with Council should be undertaken to discuss the most suitable approach to community facility provision.
-Options include: - Contributions towards the Council's earmarked large community/civic centre north of Leppington Station - Provision of an additional local community facility on the proposal site.
-Any community facility on site should have a prominent ground floor and street/plaza interface. - Consideration should be given to the incorporation of affordable office and consultation spaces, for community organisations providing community support services, within the proposal site.
-These could be accommodated within the mixed-use buildings which would support easy and direct access from Leppington Station. - Adequate provision of communal spaces should also be accommodated on-site for residents for activities such as family gatherings, private functions, studying, music practice etc, to cater to the needs of people living in high density dwellings where space in the home may be limited.
+- As site is in close proximity to the earmarked community/civic centre north of the Leppington Station, this facility presents the most suitable option for meeting the incoming population's needs, as opposed to provision of small on-site facilities.
+This approach would also align with trends towards larger, consolidated, integrated facilities.
+Contributions towards offstie provision to accommodate the needs of the incoming population is therefore recommended. - Consideration should be given to the incorporation of affordable office and consultation spaces, for community organisations providing community support services, within the proposal site.
+These could be accommodated within the mixed-use buildings which would support easy and direct access from Leppington Station. - Adequate provision of communal spaces should also be provided on-site for residents for activities such as family gatherings, private functions, studying, music practice etc, to cater to the needs of people living in high density dwellings where space in the home may be limited.
 This will relieve some pressure from public community facilities in the town centre for these types of activities.